fioprotocol/fio-devhub/_docs/general-functions/transactions.md

 The following sections detail these three options in more detail.

 ## Consideration: Choosing the max_fee
 FIO is a fee-based protocol, so all transactions require a fee.
+Note that get_fee returns the exact fee at the moment of the call, but there is a small possibility the fee could change because it is dynamically calculated based on votes by Block Producers.
 (Refer to [FIO Fees and Bundled Transactions]({{site.baseurl}}/docs/fio-protocol/fio-fees)).

-The max_fee parameter is required.
+Thus, the max_fee parameter is required.
 Note, however, that:
 - The max_fee put in actions does not impact what is actually paid.
 The actual fee is always paid as long as the max_fee is greater than the actual fee.
 - So, the integrator may want to put a small buffer on top of any fee returned by get_fee (e.g., 10%).